Together. Financing. Environment.

 for the rapid implementation of more environmental protection

 through Sustainable Finance in the regions of Europe

 Together.
 Financing.
 Environment.
-The model project turnaround money is a participatory programme to accelerate the implementation of consistently more environmental protection through sustainable finance in the regions of Europe.
+The model project turnaround money was a participatory programme to accelerate the implementation of consistently more environmental protection through sustainable finance in the regions of Europe.

-This project is funded by the BMUV within the framework of the European Environmental Protection Initiative (EURENI).
+This project was funded by the BMUV within the framework of the European Environment Initiative (EURENI).

 Through Sustainable Finance, investments should promote the transformation to an (environmentally) sustainable economy.

 Sounds simple.
 But practice shows that the combination of complex issues such as financial markets and sustainability presents us with challenges.
 This applies to savers, investors, asset managers and companies as target groups of the project.
 Especially at the local and regional level, the actors often lack orientation and a strategy to effectively implement their own sustainability claim with the (new) regulatory requirements at the European and national level.

 This is where the turnaround money project comes in: through motivation, education and networking, local and regional actors are to be enabled to implement effective sustainable finance strategies and thus decisively support environmental protection.

 Analysis: Where does the region stand?
 Which actors should be involved?
 Which environmental issues should be the focus?

 10 - 15 interviews per region plus document analyses (regional development plans, sustainability concepts ...)